orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/README.md

     recover navigate("/failure")
 </property>
 ```

-With this, we have overridden the functionality of the "Send" button specifically for the "acme/hr" form.
+With this, we have overridden the functionality of the "Send" button specifically for the "acme/hr" form, here, amongst other things, to send an email on form submission using the [`email` action](actions-form-runner-email.md).

 Button labels can be overridden as well: